GOAL

 From OCI console Autonomous database page > Navigate to Service Console.

-In the ADW service console page go to > Administration, click on “Download Client Credentials (Wallet)”.
+On the ADW service console page go to > Administration, and click on “Download Client Credentials (Wallet)”.

 Next, you need to enter a password to download the wallet.
-This password is also used as wallet & truststore passwords.
+This password is also used as a wallet & trust store password.

 Now you will see a wallet downloaded “Wallet_<DBname>.zip.”